lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   M     The Message to be signed, an octet string.

-  ctx   The Message context string, which defaults to the empty string.
+  ctx   The Message context string used in the composite signature
+        combiner, which defaults to the empty string.